novoalab/polyTailor/README.md

 8. pt_start - position of the poly-T start in the read sequence
 9. before_pt - sequence before detected poly-T (terminal bases of poly-A)
 10. pt_seq - poly-T sequence composition
-11. transcript_end -
+11. transcript_end - present if read end is associated with any of predicted transcript ends
 12. distance - distance from the transcript end
 13. comments - additional fields passed from `-i / --readids` file

 Note, there may be multiple comments columns, depending on provided `-i / --readids` file.

-For example, for `isoquant` example above, you'll see:
+For `isoquant` example above, you'll see:

 13. isoform_id
 14. assignment_type